ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 - Hybrid signature scheme: Following [I-D.ietf-pquip-pqt-hybrid-terminology], we define a hybrid signature scheme to be "a multi-algorithm digital signature scheme made up of two or more component digital signature algorithms ...".
+While it often makes sense for security purposes to require that the security of the component schemes is based on the hardness of different cryptographic assumptions, in other cases hybrid schemes might be motived, e.g., by interoperatbility of variants on the same scheme and as such both component schemes are based on the same hardness assumption.
+We allow this explicitely.
+This means in particular that in contrast to
-We require that the security of the component schemes is based on the hardness of different cryptographic assumptions.
-In contrast to [I-D.ietf-pquip-pqt-hybrid-terminology], we will use the more general term 'hybrid signature scheme' instead of requiring one post-quantum and one traditional algorithm (i.e., PQ/T hybrid signature schemes) to allow also the
+  [I-D.ietf-pquip-pqt-hybrid-terminology], we will use the more general term 'hybrid signature scheme' instead of requiring one post-quantum and one traditional algorithm (i.e., PQ/T hybrid signature schemes) to allow also the